 At the preliminary hearing, FEI's veterinary, Dr. Paul Farrington, in the eyes of the Appellant considered the current matter as a medication offence rather than as a doping offence.
 He repeated this opinion during the hearing in this matter which took place at the FEI headquarters in Lausanne on 5 September 2008.
-In the hearing of 5 September 2008 the discussion focussed on the effects of Equi-Block DT, and on the quality of the test performed.
+In the hearing of 5 September 2008 the discussion focused on the effects of Equi-Block DT, on the quality of the test performed and on the possible influence of the McNasty spray on the test result.
 In addition the competition schedule of the Appellant for the months of September and October 2008 together with his expectations of making prize money and other reasons why his participation at the competitions was deemed so important for the Appellant were discussed.
+From the records of the Appellant follows that the Panel finally concluded the hearing of 5 September 2008 by oral decision to set a deadline of 12 September 2008 for the FEI to provide any additional closing remarks and for the Appellant to respond on 19 September 2008.
+The final decision by the Panel was announced for around 30 September 2008.
+The provisional suspension of the Appellant was lifted until the final decision by the Panel.